 The quality improvement program was updated in 2016.
 Facilities must have a quality improvement process in place to evaluate Quality Improvement (QI) measures.
 The assessments are an ongoing process with monthly or quarterly review of results.
 The facility must have a minimum of two QI meetings per year.
 At least one of those meetings must be used to discuss the QI analyses and any QI-related topics.
 The IAC Nuclear QI program must include the following measures:

 The facility must evaluate the appropriateness of each test.
 This requires checking that your studies are ordered for clinically necessary indications.

 AUC should be measured using consecutive exams over a two-three week period in order to evaluate 5% of the annual volume.
 For smaller volume facilities, use a minimum of 30 consecutive exams.
 The Centers for Medicare and Medicaid (CMS) is in the process of implementing an aspect of the Protecting Access to Medicare Act (PAMA) of 2014 that will introduce a new framework for applying AUC.
 In 2018, PAMA will require ordering physicians to consult AUC using a CMS-approved CDSM with nuclear cardiology.
 We will provide additional updates on this CMS requirement as more information is made available.

-Many different suggestions for technical quality review are provided by IAC and can be reviewed in their standards.
+IAC provides many different suggestions for technical quality review and these can be reviewed in their standards.
 One of the measures listed is ‘dose verification of administered radioactive dose to prescribed dose listed in protocol’.
-We are encouraging our clients to focus on radiation safety and this QI measures is a great place to start!
-CardioServ has further developed this technical quality improvement measure with a goal to meet ASNC’s ALARA recommendations of < 9 mSv in at least 50% of studies.
+This is a relatively easy measure to complete: